Product Design BS

 Co-op/Career Opportunities

-Product designers have careers in a wide range of industries including consumer electronics, housewares, furniture, fashion accessories, medical devices, toys, automotive and transportation.
+Product designers have careers in a wide range of industries including housewares, furniture, consumer electronics, fashion accessories, medical devices, toys, design research, sustainable product design, user experience, as well as automotive and transportation.
 The work of product designers improves the usefulness and appearance of countless products that contribute to the quality of our work and personal lives.

 Visit the Drexel Steinbright Career Development Center page for more detailed information on co-op and post-graduate opportunities.